K0zmal0/K0zmal0/README.md

-## Hi im kozmalo!! 🩷
+## Hi im Sterzhan, you can call me sterz!! 🩵

 i am a shy person at first but will warm up!

-i love drawing, my persona kozmalo... <3
+i love drawing, my persona Sterzhan... <3

 im currently building on my regiment called dazed ' disco into a nice community for pony town players!